DreskMK2/Website-Portfolio/_posts/1904-09-24-Azulejo-claustro.markdown

 layout: default
 img: azulesjos1.jpg
 category: Services
-title: Castro tile
+title: Tesalia tile (Harmony inspire)
 description: |
 ---

-Tile designed to have a minimalistic aestetic while providing a break in the simple.
+Tesalia is a minimalistic tile collection which is inspired by the labyrinthine corridors of a monastery.
+You can imagine yourself walking though the scales and columns when you see one Tesalia’s wall.